- Last Updated: 30 August 2017 30 August 2017

 A primary concern for children and adolescents with ME/CFS is how to continue their education.
 Many patients are too sick to attend school regularly, or at all.
 Some school personnel have trouble understanding that ME/CFS is a real, physical illness, especially if doctors are slow to arrive at a diagnosis.
 However, public schools are legally required to make accommodations so that children with physical impairments, including ME/CFS, can get a free and appropriate public education (FAPE).
 Please see Educational Rights for information about working with schools, and Information for Schools for information to share with school personnel.

 The Center for Disease Control and Prevention (CDC) website has summaries and fact sheets about pediatric ME/CFS.
-Information was last updated in 2014 and will be updated again in 2016.
+Information was updated in July 2017.

 1. Jordan KM et al, “Prevalence of Pediatric Chronic Fatigue Syndrome in a Community-Based Sample,” J Chronic Fatigue Syndrome 13, no. 2-3 (2006): 75-78.